Property Investment Company Manchester

 Manchester's city centre is in constant demand from renters.
 It is home to the city's biggest regeneration schemes, such as NOMA, Spinningfields, and Ancoats.

 The population in the city centre is largely made up of young professionals and students, making it a great hub for landlords wanting a prime tenant demographic.

-The success of MediaCity has brought property developers and investors alike to Salford to capitalise on the thriving tenant demand.
+The local property market has soared as a result.
+MediaCity's success has brought property developers and investors alike to Salford.
+All are hoping to capitalise on the thriving tenant demand.

 Trafford is a stone's throw away from Manchester city centre (4 km).
-It is an area with several regeneration projects in the works and more in the pipeline to help boost housing, education, leisure and retail facilities.
+It is an area with several regeneration projects in the works and more in the pipeline.
+The council plans to boost housing, education, leisure and retail facilities.

 Other areas to consider for Manchester property investment are Spinningfields, Oldham, Rochdale, Bury, Bolton and Stockport.

 Each has their own strengths and opportunities, so please speak to one of our team to learn more.